underground-software/ILKD_course_materials/index.md

 will be distributed as the target of peer review.
 Students will review each other's initial submissions in the following stage.

-2. By 23:59 Tuesday, a student must reply by email to two other students' initial submissions providing feedback on anything wrong with the patchset and any suggestions for the other student to improve their final submission.
+2. By 23:59 Wednesday, a student must reply by email to two other students' initial submissions providing feedback on anything wrong with the patchset and any suggestions for the other student to improve their final submission.
 This is the "peer review" stage.